WHO DOES THIS ADDRESS?

 WHAT DO YOU DO NEXT?

 After understanding the requirements for licensure and doing a little general research about the profession, you should become familiar with the national and Vermont exam requirements.
-Currently, the Vermont Real Estate Commission has hired Applied Measurement Professionals, Inc (“AMP”) to administer both its national exam and its Vermont exam.
+Currently, the Vermont Real Estate Commission has hired Applied Measurement Professionals, Inc (“AMP”) to administer its national exam before you apply for a license, while the Office of Professional Regulation administers the Vermont exam as part of the application procedure.
 The AMP website is www.goamp.com.
-You should download AMP’s Vermont Candidate’s Handbook to get all the details about the examinations and their administrative procedures.
+You should download AMP’s Vermont Candidate’s Handbook to get all the details about the national exam and their administrative procedures.
 The AMP Vermont Candidate’s Handbook is also found on our Important Links dropdown tab on the website homepage.
 PSI (a different company) has purchased AMP.
 It is quite possible that Vermont will choose to change its exam provider to PSI.
-Such a change is under active consideration now and for the first several months of 2020.
-You must keep alert for any change in exam formats and question types this may cause.
-In the end, however, the same basic material is subject matter covered by the exams regardless of provider.

 From the Vermont Candidate’s Handbook you should realize that:

-(3) Exams can be scheduled any time at many places.
+(3) National exams can be scheduled any time at many places.
 They cost $115 each time (prices change from time to time, so consult the handbook).

-(4) Exams are administered via computer with results being delivered immediately upon completion.
+(4) National exams are administered via computer with results being delivered immediately upon completion.
 The exams are offered twice daily at H&R Block on Shelburne Road in South Burlington.
 There are other locations outside of Vermont which are available for Vermont candidates.

 WHAT WE OFFER!!